 25 March 2012: below, post restoration.
 Thanks to Tom for the pictures.

-Serial number 785 - possibly 785 at any rate - is up for sale.
+Serial number 785 - is up for sale [and currently, 21st Nov.
+2017].
 The serial number plate is a repro, but may (though there is no guarantee of course) simply replicate the original.
+Back panel screws are new.
+The red warning plate is a repro too.
 The speaker cab has new grille cloth; the trolley is from an American Super Beatle.
 The rectangular Cannon XLR connector may have been renewed, but an identical one must have preceeded it, as there are no stray holes for a round Amphenol.
 Round Amphenols had come in, where cabs are concerned, by serial no. 800.
 See the entry below.

 Serial number 796 - currently in Italy